It seems the publishing waters are getting murkier and murkier.

 The other thing that’s distinctive about ‘real’ traditional publishers is it can take 16-24 months for your book to get published (available for sale) from the time you sign your contract.
 This is especially true for picture books.

-And, keep in mind that it takes that long after you’ve gotten a contract, if you get a contract; there are no guarantees.
-Don’t forget to include the time it takes for researching publishers, submissions, rejections, and repeat.
+And keep in mind that it takes that long after you’ve gotten a contract, if you do get one; there are no guarantees.
+Don’t forget to include the time it takes to research publishers, submissions, rejections, and repeat.

 Time Frame for Self-Publishing Services

-I think this can be anywhere from a two-weeks to four months, or so, after you have a polished manuscript.
-The four+ months would be if children’s illustrations were involved.
+This can be anywhere from a one to four months or so after you have a polished manuscript.
+The four-plus months would be if children’s illustrations were involved.

 It can be pretty quick!